BorjaAres/developerFrontEnd/README.md

  Responsively

 ## Goal
-To show my hability for design and start getting familiar with coding and some of the resources aviable.
-I wanted a webpage that was responsive, atractive and with  great SEO and performance.
+To show my ability for design and start getting familiar with coding and some of the resources available.
+I wanted a webpage that was responsive, attractive and with  great SEO and performance.

 ## Use of Spanish
- Apologies for the use of spanish in the labels, comments and the UI of the webpage.
-I might update all to english and my future projects will be in English from the get go.
+ Apologies for the use of Spanish in labels, comments and the UI of the webpage.
+I might update all to English, I'm not sure if it's worth the time yet.
+ My Future projects will be in English from the get go.